Cardio Vascular Diseases - Screening, Diagnosis, Treatment and Prevention

 UK guidelines recommend that all adults aged 40 and over should undergo a routine cardiovascular risk assessment.
 They are also recommended for adults of any age who have:

 A strong family history of early cardiovascular disease, e.g. if you have a father or brother who developed heart disease or had a stroke before the age of 55, or a mother or sister who developed cardiovascular events before they were aged 65.

 A parent, brother, sister or child (i.e. first-degree relative) with a serious hereditary lipid disorder, e.g. familial hypercholesterolaemia or familial combined hyperlipidaemia.

 People who fall under these two categories are at high risk of developing cardiovascular disease.

-Screening for cardiovascular disease usually starts with a doctor or nurse asking you questions about your current lifestyle habits to see if there are any factors that put you at greater risk of developing a cardiovascular disease.
+Screening for the cardiovascular disease usually starts with a doctor or nurse asking you questions about your current lifestyle habits to see if there are any factors that put you at greater risk of developing cardiovascular disease.
 These risk factors include smoking, excess alcohol consumption, lack of physical activity and/or a poor diet.

 The next stage involves a blood test to check your blood cholesterol and glucose (sugar) levels.
 Your blood pressure will also be measured.#

 Cardiovascular ultrasound is the imaging modality of choice to demonstrate any signs of cardiac or vascular disease.
 Cardiovascular ultrasound is performed my specialists' sonographers or Cardiologist in the NHS or private sector.